Modern YEAR THREE

 Batman learns that a gang of thieves is planning on robbing a mansion in Gotham.
 As such, the Dark Knight get there before them and is well-prepared to terrorize them and bust them.
 Batman draws a Bat-symbol on the gang leader’s forehead, leaving him hog-tied for the cops.

-–REFERENCE: In The Batman Files.
+–REFERENCE: In The Batman Files and Richard Dragon #7.
 Batman befriends and possibly even has a brief romantic fling with the twice-divorced metahuman Dinah Laurel Lance, daughter of Golden Age superhero Black Canary (Dinah Drake Lance).
-This seemingly original Matthew Manning reference to Batman meeting the younger Dinah prior to her joining the JLA (and prior to her adopting her mom’s superhero name) implies, albeit vaguely, at some sort of romance between the two.
-But, as I said, it’s quite vague, so I really can’t say for sure.[1]
+This seemingly original Matthew Manning reference (in The Batman Files) to Batman meeting the younger Dinah prior to her joining the JLA (and prior to her adopting her mom’s superhero name) implies, albeit vaguely, at some sort of romance between the two.
+But, as I said, it’s quite vague, so I really can’t say for sure.
+As implied in Richard Dragon #7, Batman points Dinah in the direction of Richard Dragon, and she will soon begin training with him.[1]

 –Batman: The Long Halloween #7 by Jeph Loeb/Tim Sale (1997)

 April 1—April Fool’s Day.
 In the Batcave, Batman and Alfred ponder about Holiday’s identity.
 Meanwhile, Gordon and Dent ponder the same thing at GCPD HQ.
-Elsewhere, Carmine Falcone and Sophia Gigante press Riddler for answers, but the nervous super-villain has little to offer.
+Elsewhere, Carmine Falcone and Sofia Falcone Gigante press Riddler for answers about Holiday, but the nervous super-villain, despite saying quite a bit, has actually very little to offer.
 Upon exiting Falcone’s office, Riddler is shot at by Holiday but left alive, prompting the utterance of, “When does a killer…not kill?”

 –REFERENCE: In Batman #582-583.
 Bruce befriends the new head of Wayne Enterprises security, Jeremy Samuels.
 While we won’t see it on our timeline, Bruce and Jeremy will become very close over the course of the next few years, so we can imagine them hanging out every so often.
 Likewise, Batman recruits Jeremy to become one of his top intel men.